ItsMonish/MyBlog/content/about.md

 layout = 'about'
 +++

-### Hello there!!
+## Hello there!!
 I'm Monish.
 Generally speaking a Cybersecurity Enthusiast, but always curious about computers in general.
 Based out of Tamil Nadu, India.

-#### Looking for work:
-Looking to start my career in the IT industry.
-I'm open to any roles in Cybersecurity, System Engineering, Reliability Engineering and Backend Software Development.

-#### Education and Certifications:
+## Education and Certifications
+- Masters in Technology: Computer Science and Engineering (Pursuing).
 - Bachelors in Technology: Information Technology (2020 - 2024).
 - [CompTIA Security+ SY0-701 Certified.](https://www.credly.com/badges/6aac3c2e-cb90-4aef-a5d2-e55af5cf5023/public_url)
 - [CCNA: Introduction to Networks.](https://www.credly.com/badges/fe24ce4a-4e5b-4b76-8f98-77299b5b8948/public_url)

-#### What I can do:
+## What I can do
 - Proficient in Python, Go, Bash, C/C++, Javascript, Java.
 Quite good with the backend stuffs, frontends on the other hand are not really my forte.
 Can also work with SQL and NoSQL databases.

 - Know my way around operating systems.
 Linux, BSDs and even Windows.
 Have been a mainstream linux user for several years. *I use arch btw*.